Klemens von Metternich: Exile, return, and death

 After an anxious journey of nine days during which they were honoured in some towns and refused entry to others, Metternich, his wife, and son Richard arrived in the Dutch city of Arnhem.
-They stayed until Metternich regained his strength, then reached Amsterdam and The Hague, where they waited to hear the results of a demonstration by English chartists, planned for 10 April.
+They stayed until Metternich regained his strength, then reached Amsterdam and The Hague, where they waited to hear the results of a demonstration by British chartists, planned for 10 April.
 On 20 April they landed at Blackwall in London, where they stayed in the Brunswick Hotel in Hanover Square for a fortnight until they found a permanent residence.
 Metternich largely enjoyed his time in London: the Duke of Wellington, now nearly eighty, tried to keep him entertained, and there were also visits from Palmerston, Guizot (now also in exile) and Benjamin Disraeli, who enjoyed his political conversation.
 The sole disappointment was that Victoria herself did not acknowledge his presence in the capital.
 The trio leased a house, 44 Eaton Square, for four months.
 The younger children joined them in the summer.
 He followed events in Austria from afar, famously denying ever having erred; in fact, he declared the turmoil in Europe to be a vindication of his policies.
 In Vienna, a hostile post-censorship press continued to attack him; in particular, they accused him of embezzlement and accepting bribes, prompting an investigation.
 Metternich was eventually cleared of the more extreme charges, and searches for evidence of the lesser ones came up empty-handed.
 (In all likelihood Metternich's large expense claims were merely a product of the necessities of early 19th-century diplomacy.)
 Meanwhile, as he was denied his pension, Metternich was ironically reliant on loans.